It is not a daily increase, but a daily decrease. Hack away at the inessential.

 The value of management software is only as great as the purpose to which you put it.
 If you only use it to take over the basics and you don’t look more deeply into the reports available on Insight you will save the time of manually doing the work.
 But you’ll get even greater return by looking into what doesn’t meet your requirements and what costs too much in relation to the results that it produces.

-Bruce Lee’s untimely death was more of a loss than most people realize.
+Bruce Lee’s untimely death in 1973 at age 33 was more of a loss than most people realize.
 As time passes and we gain a new historical perspective, his words still resonate, long after many of the louder voices of his era have fallen silent.
 I suspect that, as the noise decreases, what remains is the true wisdom.

 Good Reads.
 Bruce Lee – Quotes.
 2014. https://www.goodreads.com/author/quotes/32579.Bruce_Lee (accessed September 2, 2014).